Information for Incoming Students

 What to take your first year:

 A good place to start is to review the GDPE Curriculum & Courses page.
-Download a Supplemental GS6 – Program of Study from this page and use that to guide your thinking about what courses will both fulfill GDPE requirements and also give you the academic background for your subdiscipline.
 Speak with your advisor.
-Review the electives for suggestions for ecologically-relevant courses on campus (note this list is not comprehensive and you are welcome to take electives not listed here).
-Two courses that we recommend students take within their first year are:
+Review the electives for suggestions for ecologically-relevant courses on campus (note this list is not comprehensive and you are welcome to take electives not listed there).

 If, after speaking with your advisor, you have other questions about your program of study, please contact the GDPE Assistant Director.